cchalm/blundering-savant/README.md

 falls down rabbit holes.
 We already have tools to help fallible individuals code together: issues, pull requests, and code reviews.
 Let's apply those same tools to collaborate with a new breed of intelligence.

-## Installation

-### Option 1: GitHub Action (Recommended)

-The easiest way to run the bot is as a GitHub Action that automatically responds to assigned issues and PR comments.

-#### Prerequisites
+## Prerequisites

+Before using the bot with any deployment option, you'll need to set up the following:

 1. **Create a Bot GitHub Account**:
     - Create a new GitHub user account for your bot